alexander-mikhailov/techlead_project/README.md

 ### Advantages
 * Dynamic registration of new instances of a service without necessity to change existing configuration and to redeploy the service.

-## solution1-v3 (RestTemplate + Eureka + Config Server)
+## solution1-v3 (RestTemplate + Eureka + Cloud Config Server)
-A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client and Cloud Config server/client.
+A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client and Spring Cloud Config server/client.

 ### How to
 * Run config-service